How Many Diapers Does a Baby Need Per Day? - Judes Family Skip to content

 How many wet diapers do babies have per day?

-Your newborn should urinate for the first time within the first 24 hours of life.
+Your newborn should urinate for the first time within the first 24 hours of their life.
 For breastfed infants, there aren’t as many wet diapers before the milk comes in.
 Afterwards, it's about 7 wet diapers per day (see here).
 A wet diaper is considered to have about 6 tablespoons of fluid.

 Judes Baby holding book